Xcc313r4n7/zmk-config/README.md

-A Miryokuesque layout for CRKBD with adjustments to several layers to feel more intuitive.
+A Miryoku-esque layout for CRKBD with adjustments to several layers to feel more intuitive.
 The default layer includes several changes to shift functions of basic keys to be more logical.